neufeldjt/Orange-Sentiment-Analysis/README.md

 ### Data Pipeline Architecture

 1. **Preliminary Analysis:** Reviews are parsed through a text preprocessing engine to tokenize words, remove stop words, and extract sentiment metrics.
 Rows are filtered to isolate and visualize initial trends via Data Tables and Heat Maps.
 2. **Model Training & Cross-Validation:** The training corpus is evaluated across multiple structural iterations (labeled M1, M2, and M3) using `Test and Score` widgets configured for 10-fold cross-validation.
+Additional Test Data was evaluated using the most accurate classification model.
 3. **Machine Learning Classifiers:** Three primary models are evaluated and benchmarked concurrently:
    * **Logistic Regression** (and corresponding visual Nomograms for feature weight)
    * **Random Forest**
    * **Naive Bayes**
 4. **Validation Pipelines (M4):** An isolated testing dataset undergoes identical imputation, text preprocessing, and sentiment analysis to evaluate true predictive accuracy on unseen data using standard Confusion Matrices.
+5. **Model Evaluation:** Models were evaluated using Test and Score and Confusion Matrix analyses; additional Test Data was evaluated using the most accurate classification model.
+Predictors changed for each subset of models; the target was always the star rating.
+The accuracy of the models was evaluated using AUC, CA, F1, Precision, Recall, and Matthews Correlation Coefficient (MCC).
+This analysis specifically focuses on AUC, CA, and F1 as measures of accuracy.

+## Key Results & Insights

+* **Target Variable:** Google Review Star Rating (Categorical / Ordinal classification).
+* **Feature Engineering:** Text-based sentiments extracted directly from local Calgary restaurant reviews.
+* **Best Performing Model:** *Random Forest on M1* achieved the highest Classification Accuracy (CA) and AUC score when processing the sentiment vectors.
+* **Key Discovery:** High positive sentiment polarity strongly correlates with 5-star ratings, whereas neutral-to-negative fluctuations heavily dictate the decision boundary between 1-star and 3-star ratings on the Nomograms.